anulaibar/he-2022/index.md

 [Skogskyrkogården](https://goo.gl/maps/aW27BpJ2nDNzVKBs6) is one of three UNESCO world heritage sites in Stockholm.
 It's a huge cemetery with huge pine trees.
 The other two are [Drottningholms slott](https://goo.gl/maps/bsjjWLbtBEFzaDDN8) and [Birka viking island](https://goo.gl/maps/k49Mw1NCx2Hxjc2s9).

-[Bryggartäppan](https://goo.gl/maps/oKEaQcSFr1i6Go1t8) playground in the style of old Stockholm
+## South Stockholm

-## Further away
+[Bryggartäppan](https://goo.gl/maps/oKEaQcSFr1i6Go1t8) playground in the style of old Södermalm.
+Nearby there's Katarina bangata with small shops and cafés.

 [Sätraskogens discgolfbana](https://goo.gl/maps/Sys8SUrsU3L47wT99) has nice nature and disc golf!
+While in the area there's also Skärholmen market with fruits and vegetables.

 [Bandängens parklek](https://goo.gl/maps/bdMMETFWuNLPZbf39) is a fun playground with a splash pad and some animals